MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 PaperFamilyCount is the number of primary family papers associated with the entity.

-## Why changing to Azure Data Share
+## Why distributing Microsoft Academic Graph using Azure Data Share

 We now utilize Azure Data Share to distribution datasets.
 Here are some benefits for using Azure Data Share.